iPhone Not Sending Pictures to Android? (Try This Fix First!)

 Reset network settings on an iPhone.
 Herby Jasmin/Gotechtor

-And, of course, this will reset the MMS settings to make sure they’re working properly.
+And, of course, this will reset the MMS settings to ensure they’re working properly.
 The steps below will show you how.

-• From the popup menu, select Reset Network Settings and follow the onscreen instruction.
+• From the popup menu, select Reset Network Settings and follow the onscreen instructions.
 You may need to enter your password in order to reset your network settings.

 Wrap-Up: iPhone Not Sending Pictures to Android

-Please use the comment section below for any comments, concerns, or further tips.
+Please comment below for any comments, concerns, or further tips.

 Herby has a healthy obsession with all things technology, especially smartphones.
 He loves to rip things apart to see how they work.
 He is responsible for the editorial direction, strategy, and growth of Gotechtor.